abraxas93/ecommerce-template-demo/README.md

 # ecommerce-template-demo

 This code template utilizes my `ts-node-boilerplate` as the initial template for coding.
 Therefore, there are some pieces of code that are not related to the current task.
-However, I hope these pieces from my original template will provide valuable insights into my coding style."
+However, I hope these pieces from my original template will provide valuable insights into my coding style.

 1. Architecture style
 Its a hexagonal architecture based on Uncle Bob Clean Architecture and with some elements of DDD